aadilchavhan/aadilchavhan/README.md

 ![Banner](https://github.com/aadilchavhan/aadilchavhan/blob/main/Banner.png)

-## 👨‍💻 Biography

-**Aadil Chauhan**, is an aspiring **AI & Data Science Professional** currently pursuing the **AI Micro Degree by Microsoft**.
-With a strong foundation in **Python, Machine Learning, NLP, and Computer Vision**, he is passionate about leveraging AI for **real-world problem-solving and ethical innovation**.
+An aspiring **AI & Data Science Professional**, is currently pursuing the **AI Micro Degree by Microsoft**.
+With a strong foundation in **Python, Machine Learning, NLP, and Computer Vision**, he is passionate about leveraging AI for **real-world and ethical innovation**.
 He actively contributes to AI discussions through **open-source projects, blogs, and industry collaborations**.

 ## 💡 Expertise Areas
 - 🚀 Artificial Intelligence & Generative AI